 The animation below shows a simulated sunset through Titan’s atmosphere at four different infrared wavelengths.
 Just as the rising moon appears red because our atmosphere scatters the blue colors of light, the Sun’s disk will “disappear” more quickly at wavelengths where Titan’s haze or specific molecules, like methane, absorb or scatter more light.

-Surprisingly, the Robinson and colleagues did not see the featureless spectrum they might have expected.
+Surprisingly, Robinson and colleagues did not see the featureless spectrum they might have expected.
 Instead, Titan’s haze extinguishes bluer light much better than redder light.
 The results are more complex than previously thought and theoretical astronomers, who assume a featureless spectrum for ease, will have to incorporate more complex physics in order to accurately reproduce these results.

 Model tweaks will be particularly important for GJ 1214b, where the case of a Titan-like, high-altitude haze runs into trouble.
 To produce a featureless transmission spectrum, the exoplanet’s atmosphere would need larger haze particles than those detected on Titan, and such large particles would be difficult to keep aloft.